- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 + PRO: Vibrant nightlife

 It’s been said that Buenos Aires has the best nightlife of any city in South America.
 There are so many options that anyone – young or old, straight or gay – can find their niche.
-There are incredible restaurants and bars that offer exquisite food and drinks.
+There are also incredible restaurants and bars that offer exquisite food and drinks.
 Clubs, or boliches, are open late so anyone can dance the night away.
 Milongas, or tango dance halls, are also open all night long and are great for those who want a more cultural night out.

 - CON: Late nights